Business Programs & Events

 Resources for Illinois Residents and Licensees Impacted by Coronavirus Disease 2019 (COVID-19)

-The Illinois Department of Financial and Professional Regulation has developed a list of resources for Illinois licensees and consumers impacted by the Coronavirus Disease 2019 (COVID-19).
+Resources for Illinois licensees and consumers impacted by the Coronavirus Disease 2019 (COVID-19).

 The Disaster Help Desk Is Here for You